AlexKintis/JavaRouletteGame/README.md

 **What it does**: It is the normal **European roulette** but in **tui** mode.
 This is not something special.

-**How it works**:
-	The player enters the amount of money in order to start the game.
+**How it works**: The player enters the amount of money in order to start the game.
 Then he/she enters the type of betting he/she wants.
-	eg:

 	       + Straight Up Bet.
 (One number) (0 - 36)
 	       + Corner Bet.
 (Four numbers)
 	       + Split Bet.
 (Two numers)